tencentcloudstack/terraform-provider-tencentcloud/website/docs/d/cos_buckets.html.markdown

       * `date` - Specifies the date after which you want the corresponding action to take effect.
       * `days` - Specifies the number of days after object creation when the specific rule action takes effect.
     * `filter_prefix` - Object key prefix identifying one or more objects to which the rule applies.
+    * `non_current_expiration` - Specifies when non current object versions shall expire.
+      * `non_current_days` - Number of days after non current object creation when the specific rule action takes effect.
+The maximum value is 3650.
+    * `non_current_transition` - Specifies when to transition objects of non current versions and the target storage class.
+      * `non_current_days` - Number of days after non current object creation when the specific rule action takes effect.
+      * `storage_class` - Specifies the storage class to which you want the non current object to transition.
+Available values include STANDARD, STANDARD_IA and ARCHIVE.
     * `transition` - Specifies a period in the object's transitions.
       * `date` - Specifies the date after which you want the corresponding action to take effect.
       * `days` - Specifies the number of days after object creation when the specific rule action takes effect.